-According to OECD's Education at a Glance 2016 report, The number of foreign students enrolled in tertiary education programs worldwide has exploded over the past two decades.
+According to OECD's Education at a Glance 2016 report, the number of foreign students enrolled in tertiary education programs worldwide has exploded over the past two decades.
 It rose from 2 million in 1999 to 5 million in 2016.

-Even if U.S. Study Abroad has increased dramatically over the past two decades, the majority of Americans still graduate from college without ever having studied abroad.
+Even if U.S. study abroad has increased dramatically over the past two decades, the majority of Americans still graduate from college without ever having studied abroad.

 Benedictine College's Florence semester program, approaching its 13 year anniversary this fall, has earned a 4.7-star rating on studyabroad101.com.

 Students who have participated in the program said they gained

 Several stated they felt more marketable, independent and comfortable in foreign environments.
 Additionally, many stated they felt confident in their travel abilities after having studied abroad.

 The National Survey of Student Engagement shows that Benedictine College students study abroad at a statistically significantly higher rate than students at their peer institutions.